josephmcl/orc-ir/README.md

 # orc-ir
-A mixed precision solver with online representation correction
+A mixed-precision solver for dense linear systems with online representation correction